alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 23-empty_casks - Script that finds all empty files and directories in the current directory and all sub-directories

 feat: 24-gifs - Script that lists all the files with a .gif extention in the current directory and all sub-directories

+feat: 25-acrostic - Script that decodes acrostics that use the first letter of each line